cailleach1310/ares-pentraits-plugin/README.md

 * Staff-side setting of character traits through the trait/set command on the game client.
 * Staff-side post chargen raising of traits from the webportal through the chargen option on a char page.
 * Awarding achievements for checking a trait for the first time and for the first critical trait check.
+* Checking traits from the game client and/or from the webportal's live scene menu.

 ## Screenshots
 ### Game Client - Traits View